hernanrazo/UCI-census-income-classification/README.md

 ![incomeEdBar.png](https://github.com/hrazo7/UCI-census-income-classification/blob/master/graphs/incomeEdBar.png)

 This tells us that those that had less than a 12th grade education had a very slim chance of making more than 50K.
 It also tells us that an education of at least a high school deiploma drastically increases your chances of making more than 50K.
-Most people that made more than 50K had a bachelors degree.
-Oddly enough, going above a bachelors drops your likelihood of earning more than 50K.
+This also shows us that once we get to a higher education level past a bachelors, there are more people with incomes higher than 50K than those below.